 What is Dahlia Gall?

-Dahlia Gall is a bacterial disease that affects the stems and roots of Dahlia plants.
+Dahlia Gall disease is a bacterial disease that affects the stems and roots of Dahlia plants.

 Technically, there are two types of gall that affect dahlias: crown gall and leafy gall.